 A Troubled Henry Creel Moves to Hawkins

-Vecna was not always a hideous beast of the Upside Down.
-He was once a troubled child in the real world named Henry Creel.
+Stranger Things 4 revealed that Vecna was not always a hideous beast of the Upside Down.
+Vecna was actually once a troubled child in the real world named Henry Creel.
 Henry’s “problems” caused his family to move to Hawkins in 1959.
 However, the exact issues that led to the relocation are unclear.
 Victor Creel told Robin and Nancy his son was “sensitive.”
 Meanwhile, when speaking to Eleven in the lab, Henry said “something was wrong” with him.
 “All the teachers and the doctors said I was broken.”
 Unable to find help for their child, his parents thought “a change of scenery, a fresh start in Hawkins, might just cure” whatever it was that ailed their son.
 Instead the town became the site of their doom.

 Not long after moving into their new house Henry found a nest of black widow spiders.
 With that discovery came a new “sense of purpose” that showed how dark the young boy’s soul was before he killed his family.
 Those spiders helped Henry understand what it was he hated about life and people.
 Here’s what he told Eleven of his epiphany: